January 1, 2023

 “very simply put, emotional parentification is a dynamic between a child and their caregivers it occurs when a child starts to feel responsible for taking care of their parents emotionally while growing up” – Hala Samsi

 Some of us can recognize this as we look back at our childhood.
 We started to wear different masks to appease the adults around us.
-We can look back at the various power dynamics in relationships like teacher-student, coach-player, and parent-child.
-We can become aware when the adult asks the child to submit their needs so that the adult feels comfortable.
+Looking back at the various power dynamics in relationships like teacher-student, coach-player, and parent-child.

 Parentification can look like children constantly trying to accommodate how their parents feel.
 A child can sense the footsteps in the house and the sounds of the car pulling into the driveway and think, “whoop, I need to do something so that my parent feels comfortable.”